ottopaulsen/MMM-Tibber/README.md

 }
 ```

 The `historyHours` max value is 24.
 However, you cannot show more history than back to midnight.
 Similarly, the `futureHours` max value is 48, but it cannot show more than the whole next day.
+Also, the next day is not available until some time during the day.

 <hr/>